heartcombo/devise/README.md

 * Presence of lowercase characters (a-z)
 * Presence of uppercase characters (A-Z)
 * Presence of a number (0-9)
-* Presence of special characters (any character outside a-z, A-Z, 0-9, such as @, !, ‡, $, , etc.)
+* Presence of special characters (configurable, but defaults to any character outside a-z, A-Z, 0-9, such as @, !, ‡, $, , etc.)

 And these are available as devise config:
 ```ruby